SM5051 - Crime and the Media (2022/23)

-1. Poster Presentation – This is a formative piece of assessment, to be submitted in Week 7 Students will submit a poster presentation dealing with some aspect of media representations of crime.
+- Poster Presentation – Students will submit a poster presentation dealing with some aspect of media representations of crime.
 The choice of topic is open, but must be agreed with the seminar tutor beforehand.
 The treatment of the topic must be critical and analytical and must be informed by theories and debates dealt with during the module.
 The poster presentation serves as a basis on which the second piece of assessment can be developed.

-Brown, Sheila (2003) Crime and Law in Media Culture, Milton Keynes: Open University Press.
+Brown, S. (2003) Crime and Law in Media Culture, Milton Keynes: Open University Press.

-Cohen, Stanley and Young, Jock (eds) (1981) The Manufacture of News; Deviance, Social Problems and the Mass Media, London: Constable.
+Cohen, S. and Young, J. (eds) (1981) The Manufacture of News; Deviance, Social Problems and the Mass Media, London: Constable.

 Criminal Justice Matters, Special Issue on Crime and the Media, No. 43, Spring 2001.

-Schlesinger, Philip and Tumber, Howard (1994) Reporting Crime: The Media Politics of Criminal Justice, Oxford: Clarendon Press.
+Schlesinger, P. and Tumber, H. (1994) Reporting Crime: The Media Politics of Criminal Justice, Oxford: Clarendon Press.

-Sparks, Richard (1992) Television and the Drama of Crime: Moral Tales and the Place of Crime in Public Life, Milton Keynes: Open University Press.
+Sparks, R. (1992) Television and the Drama of Crime: Moral Tales and the Place of Crime in Public Life, Milton Keynes: Open University Press.

 Surette, R. (1998) Media, Crime and Criminal Justice, Belmont: West/Wadsworth.